-Source: Village of Homewood 1999 Comprehensive Plan (2015)
+Source: Village of Homewood 1999 Comprehensive Plan

 Implementation of this Redevelopment Plan will facilitate the accomplishment of these and other goals described in the Comprehensive Plan.
-It is further expected that the "redevelopment projects" as defined in the TIF Act will return the RPA to economically productive use; thus, accomplishing the Village's general goals regarding enhancing and strengthening the Village's tax base.
+It is further expected that the "redevelopment projects" as defined in the TIF Act will return the commercial and office properties within the RPA to economically productive use; thus, accomplishing the Village's general goals regarding enhancing and strengthening the Village's tax base.